Hypoparathyroidism is a rare condition that occurs when the parathyroid glands in the neck don’t produce enough parathyroid hormone (PTH).

-Children with hypoparathyroidism may also experience headaches, vomiting, or dental issues such as weakened tooth enamel or poor tooth development (UMM, 2010).
+Children with hypoparathyroidism may also have headaches, vomiting, or dental issues such as weakened tooth enamel or poor tooth development.

-Your doctor will begin by reviewing your medical history, followed by a physical examination to check for symptoms such as dry skin, muscle spasms, and hair loss.
-To diagnose this condition in children, the doctor will also check for abnormal tooth development and delayed milestones.
-Your doctor will order blood tests to check the levels of calcium, phosphorus, magnesium, and PTH in your blood.
+Your doctor will begin by reviewing your medical history.
+They’ll then do a physical examination to check for symptoms such as dry skin, muscle spasms, and hair loss.

 Calcium and Mineral Restoration